-About 63 percent of federal spending in 2017 was for programs not subject to regular budget review, while nearly 30 percent covered discretionary programs for which Congress must regularly appropriate funds.
-Seven percent went for interest on government debt (figure 1).
+Federal spending totaled $4.4 trillion in 2019.
+About 62 percent of the total was for programs not subject to regular budget review, while nearly 30 percent covered discretionary programs for which Congress must regularly appropriate funds.
+Eight percent went for interest on government debt (figure 1).

 Discretionary spending covers programs that require appropriations by Congress.
 Unlike mandatory spending, both the programs and the authorized levels of spending require regular renewal by Congress.
-The share of the budget going for discretionary spending has fallen from two-thirds in 1962 to about one-third now.
+The share of the budget going for discretionary spending has fallen from two-thirds in 1962 to about 30 percent now.

-About half of FY 2017 discretionary spending went for national defense, and most of the rest for domestic programs, including transportation, education and training, veterans benefits, income security, and health care (figure 4).
+More than half of FY 2019 discretionary spending went for national defense, and most of the rest went for domestic programs, including transportation, education and training, veterans’ benefits, income security, and health care (figure 4).
 About 4 percent of discretionary spending funded international activities, such as foreign aid.

 Interest on the national debt has fluctuated over the past half century along with the size of the debt and interest rates.
-It climbed from 6.5 percent of total outlays in 1962 to more than 15 percent in the mid-1990s, fell to 6.1 percent in 2015, but climbed back to 6.6 percent by 2017 (figure 2).
-In 2016 and 2017, historically low interest rates have held down interest payments despite the national debt reaching a peacetime high of nearly 77 percent of GDP, but interest payments as a share of outlays are projected to rise because of projected increases in both the national debt and interest rates.
+It climbed from 6.5 percent of total outlays in 1962 to more than 15 percent in the mid-1990s, fell to 6.1 percent in 2015, but climbed back to 8.4 percent by 2019 (figure 2).
+Since 2016, historically low interest rates have held down interest payments despite the national debt reaching a peacetime high of nearly 80 percent of GDP in 2019.
+But interest payments as a share of outlays are projected to rise because of projected increases in both the national debt and interest rates.